JonasR/pymol-highlight-transmem/README.md

 Usage
 -----
 * Pymol GUI: Plugin -> Membrane Protein Highlight
-* Pymol CLI: hmem [pdbCode [,loaded,(OPM|PDBTM)]]
+* Pymol CLI: hmem [pdbCode [,loaded,(OPM|PDBTM)],coloring]

-If loaded=0 (default), the structure will be fetched before highlighting, otherwise only selections will be created and colouring performed.
+If loaded=0 (default), the structure will be fetched before highlighting, otherwise only selections will be created.
+Coloring of those selection is enabled by default but can be supressed.
 Default highlights are from PDBTM, but OPM can be specified as well.

-        hmem 2nwl,0,OPM     //Fetch 2nwl and highlight according to OPM hmem 2nwl           //Use already loaded 2nwl and highlight according to PDBTM
+        hmem 2nwl,0,OPM     //Fetch 2nwl and highlight according to OPM hmem 2nwl           //Use already loaded 2nwl and highlight according to PDBTM hmem 2nwl,0,PDBTM,0 //Fetch 2nwl and create selections for transmembrane segments according to PDBTM

 Planned improvements:
 -----